Lukylix/chrolog_iohook/readme.md

-# chrolog_iohook
+# chrolog-iohook

-chrolog_iohook is a library that provides an interface for hooking into mouse and keyboard events in Node.js.
+chrolog-iohook is a library that provides an interface for hooking into mouse and keyboard events in Node.js.
 It allows you to set callbacks for mouse and keyboard events and provides a logging functionality.

 This library is based on the [keylogs](https://github.com/kernc/logkeys) program with modifications to handle mouse events.

 ## Installation

-To install chrolog_iohook, use npm:
+To install chrolog-iohook, use npm:

 ```
-npm install chrolog_iohook
+npm install chrolog-iohook
 ```

 **Note:**